sergiotechx/bnbchainzero2hero/homework1/solution.md

 **Ensuring agreement about the state of the system:**

-This is the beauty of blockchain, with an EVM or alternative virtual machine we have a set of tools to ensure the right state of the system**.**
+This is the beauty of blockchain, with an EVM or alternative virtual machine we have a set of tools to ensure the right state of the system.

 **Communication problems (timeouts):**